CloudPower97/use-here-api/README.md

 ## Documentation

+At the moment the following `hooks` are implementend:

+  - Geocoding and Search
       - `useForwardGeocoding` -- Submit an address to request the corresponding geocoordinates.
 Addresses may use structured input or free-form search strings with complete or partial address information.
       The more detailed the address you submit, the higher the potential match accuracy.

       - `useReverseGeocoding` -- Submit a geocoordinate and an optional radius to request the corresponding address.

+ - `useWeather` -- Give insights into real-time weather forecasts, alerts, and astronomical info for any location.

 ---